Julian-Mostbauer/SafeFetcher/README.md

 ## Contributing

 Contributions from outside sources are not neccesary.
-This is a small project
+This is a small project.

 ## License